-Ralph St Williams Shows Humility At Hospital After Surviving Road Accident, Speaks Nicely To Nurse
+Ralph St Williams Shows Humility at Hospital After Surviving Road Accident, Speaks Nicely to Nurse

-Ralph St Williams Shows Humility At Hospital After Surviving Road Accident, Speaks Nicely To Nurse
+Ralph St Williams Shows Humility at Hospital After Surviving Road Accident, Speaks Nicely to Nurse

 • This comes after he posted a video of himself at the hospital ward as he interacted with a nurse and other hospital staff

-Followers of Ralph St Williams breathed a sigh of relief after the activist shared a video providing a positive update on his current condition.
+Followers of Ralph St Williams breathed a sigh of relief after the controversial activist shared a video providing a positive update on his current condition.

 Ralph De FellowGhanaian, Ralph St Williams, John Mahama, President, Ghana, Sanitation, Accra, Hospital, Accident